 I recently read an article which caricatured “Millennials” as cultural capitulators with no theological/philosophical backbone.
-Certainly this type of caricature is nothing new.
-Throughout my tenure within evangelicalism I can remember a number of Christian expletives that were often used to delineate friend from foe.
+Certainly, this type of caricature is nothing new.
+Throughout my tenure within evangelicalism, I can remember a number of Christian expletives that were often used to delineate friend from foe.
 There are five that come to mind right away: liberal, new age, postmodern, emergent, and millennial.
 You can also add “progressive” to that list.

 But I can never understand why some evangelicals insist on making these false characterizations.
 Are they simply ignoring the facts in order to paint pictures of weak opponents?
 Or, are they ignorant?
 How can someone knowingly discard some obvious truth in favor of some obvious falsehood?
 Isn’t evangelicalism built on the premise of seeking truth?
 Or is it just seeking a certain kind of truth?

-Certainly this might be part of the problem, but it seems to me the predominant reason is because many evangelicals (not all) are brought up to view the world (in general) and their faith (specifically) a certain way.
+Certainly, this might be part of the problem, but it seems to me the predominant reason is that many evangelicals (not all) are brought up to view the world (in general) and their faith (specifically) a certain way.
 This is oftentimes the result of teaching people what to think (indoctrination) and not how to think.
 This can easily result in the ability for someone to look at information that clearly contradicts their premise and, instead of considering it properly, they turn to an apologetic mode of defense.
 Or, even worse they completely retreat from the faith.

-Back in May I wrote an article called, “Real or Unreal: Why Conservative Christianity Fears Progressive Christianity.”
+Back in May, I wrote an article called, “Real or Unreal: Why Conservative Christianity Fears Progressive Christianity.”
 The article was a direct response to the irresponsible actions of a few evangelical churches in Arizona that were unfairly attacking a local “progressive” church through a series of Sunday morning messages that were scheduled throughout the summer.
-In that article I included a brief table that “fairly” compared evangelicalism to progressive Christianity.
+In that article, I included a brief table that “fairly” compared evangelicalism to progressive Christianity.

 Many people found that table useful.
-In this article I would like to go more in-depth on the various beliefs that both hold to.
+In this article, I would like to go more in-depth on the various beliefs that both hold to.
 Although any attempt at synthesizing a worldview will always fall short of being wholly inclusive I find this summary to be a fair and broad representation of the whole.
 Before I begin let me briefly summarize the role progressive Christianity plays in the larger picture.

 What is Progressive Christianity?